sindresorhus/awesome-nodejs/readme.md

 - [speakingurl](https://github.com/pid/speakingurl) - Generate a slug from a string with transliteration.
 - [linkify-it](https://github.com/markdown-it/linkify-it) - Link patterns detector with full unicode support.
 - [parse-columns](https://github.com/sindresorhus/parse-columns) - Parse text columns, like the output of Unix commands.
+- [url-pattern](https://github.com/snd/url-pattern) - Easier than regex string matching patterns for URLs and other strings.

 ## Number